Minims/SomfyProtect2MQTT/README.md

 ## TODO

+ - Test all things
+ - Validate Somfy OutDoor Camera (I have not it)
- - Control Indoor Camera roller_sutter
+ - Try to retreive Camera Stream
- - Fix status when alarm is triggered
+ - TBD

 ## Installation